-Phantasma smoke hung heavy in the air, sooting the surfaces of the tables and booths filling the Butterfly’s barroom.
+Phantasma smoke hung heavy in the air and soot grimed the surfaces of the tables and booths filling the Butterfly’s barroom.
 Krystof hung back loitering by the beaded curtains, just inside the room.

 A little over ninety minutes ago he’d been in the Vanguard training room, running through conditioning drills when he’d felt a flare of magic run through his soul as the protection seal he’d placed on Yasha Alukov activated.
 Suffice to say, he’d been alarmed.

-He’d run to the Seer department, convinced that his charge was in mortal danger already and equally convinced that it was all his fault for letting him go when he should have stayed and frog-marched him all the way to the safehouse no matter how much the man complained about it.
+He’d run to the Seer department, convinced that his charge was in mortal danger and equally convinced that it was all his fault for letting him go when he should have stayed and frog-marched him all the way to the safe-house no matter how much the man complained about it.
 That was certainly Commander Ghorki’s view.
-Krystof was not going to forget his summons to the Commander’s office this afternoon.
+Krystof was not going to forget his summons to the Commander’s office that afternoon.

 ‘You let the man walk free?’
 Commander Ghorki had sat back in his chair, his imp Natchochka settled in his lap.
-Krystof fancied the creature had given him the evil eye.
+Krystof had fancied the creature, a hideous hybrid mix of ferret and lizard, had given him the evil eye.
+All four of them.

-‘Yes sir, he…uh, well, it’s not like we have legal grounds to hold him under house arrest is it?’
+‘Yes sir, he’ he stammered, ‘…Uh, well, it’s not like we have legal grounds to hold him under house arrest is it?’